B-Broocks/MathLibrary/README.md

 # MathLibrary
 Some projects where i implement math concepts (c++ or python)

-the jnf.py takes a matrix and its eigenvalues as an input
+jnf.py is a solution that rewarded a bonus point for math course in university